Automattic/jetpack/docs/guides/get-started-with-git.md

 # Check out Jetpack's Source Code

 Most software projects, including WordPress, use a version-control system to keep track of source code and revisions.
-Jetpack is available right here on[GitHub](https://github.com/).
+Jetpack is available right here on [GitHub](https://github.com/).
 Here are the basics of downloading Jetpack using Git.

 (If you're not familiar with Git and GitHub, [the GitHub Guides videos](http://www.youtube.com/user/GitHubGuides) are a great place to start.)